Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Discussion

 In the case of finite-rank signals, where the impact of additive noise on singular values and vectors is known \cite{Loubaton2011, Benaych-Georges2012}, formulas for optimal shrinkage for both denoising \cite{Shabalin2013,Gavish2014,Gavish2017} and covariance estimation \cite{Donoho2018} have been found.
 For extensive-rank signals, however, while formulas for the singular value spectrum of the free sum of rectangular matrices are known \cite{Benaych-Georges2009,Speicher2011,Mingo2017}, there are no prior results for the singular vectors of sums of generic rectangular matrices (though see \cite{Pourkamali2023} for contemporaneous results).

 Even in the setting of square, Hermitian matrices, results on eigenvectors of sums are relatively new \cite{Ledoit2011, Allez2014}.
 Recent work derived a subordination relation for the product of square symmetric matrices, and applied it to a ``multiplicative'' noise model in which each observation of high-dimensional data is drawn independently from some unknown, potentially extensive-rank, covariance matrix \cite{Bun2016}.
-In that context, knowledge of the overlaps of the empirical covariance with the unobserved population covariance is sufficient to enable the construction of an optimal rotationally invariant estimator \cite{Ledoit2011,Bun2016, Ledoit2020, potters_bouchaud_2020}.
+In that context, knowledge of the overlaps of the data covariance with the unobserved population covariance is sufficient to enable the construction of an optimal rotationally invariant estimator \cite{Ledoit2011,Bun2016, Ledoit2020, potters_bouchaud_2020}.

 We have derived analogous results for signals with additive noise: we have computed an asymptotically exact subordination relation for the block resolvent of the free sum of rectangular matrices, i.e. for the resolvent of the Hermitianization of the sum in terms of the resolvents of the Hermitianization of the summands.
 From the subordination relation, we derived the expected overlap between singular vectors of the sum and singular vectors of the summands.
 These overlaps quantify how singular vectors are deformed by additive noise.
-We have calculated separate expressions for both the optimal non-linear shrinkage of singular values for signal denoising, and for the optimal non-linear shrinkage of covariance eigenvalues for covariance estimation.
+We have calculated separate optimal non-linear singular-value shrinkage expressions for signal denoising and for covariance estimation.
 Under the assumption of i.i.d.
-Gaussian noise these shrinkage functions depend only on the noise variance and the empirical singular value spectrum, which we have shown can be estimated by kernel methods.
+Gaussian noise these shrinkage functions depend only on the noise variance and the empirical data singular value density, which we have shown can be estimated by kernel methods.

 We have applied our results in order to study the extensive spike model.
 We found a significant improvement in estimating signals with even fairly low rank-ratios, over methods that are based on the finite-rank theory.
 Our results may have significant impact on ongoing research questions around spiked matrix models \cite{el-alaoui18a, Barbier2020, Aubin2021, Ke2021}, such as the question of the detectability of spikes or optimal estimates for the number of spikes, for example.